June 28, 2023

 Another hiker, named Coin-Flip was already hanging out too.
 He’d hiked up there sometime last night before spending the evening up on the flat ridge with just enough space for one or two tents and the best views in the house.

-Coin-Flip had a distinct British accent, and told us he’d hiked the first 1,500 miles the PCT from Mexico to Mt.
-Shasta last year.
-So now he was attempting to complete the rest of his journey from Mt.
-Shasta to Canada in 2023.
+Coin-Flip had a distinct British accent and told us he’d hiked the first 1,500 miles of the PCT (from Mexico to Mt.
+Shasta) last year.
+So now, he was attempting to complete the rest of his journey from Mt.
+Shasta up to the Canadian border.

 As we lingered during our break, I asked Coin-Flip the story behind his trail name.
 How had he gotten it?
-In response, he cheerfully explained his name was bestowed upon him after a spate bad luck early in the California desert last year.
+He cheerfully explained his name was bestowed upon him after a spate of bad luck early in the California desert last year.
 As a novice hiker, he was oftentimes faced with two choices:

-- Do I take this long detour to get guaranteed water now; or should I gamble to the rumors of water up ahead?
+• Do I take this long detour to get guaranteed water now?
+Or should I gamble on the rumors of water up ahead?

-- Do I set up my tent because there’s rain in the forecast; or should I just cowboy camp because I’m too tired?
+• Do I set up my tent tonight because there’s rain in the forecast?
+Or should I cowboy camp because I’m just too tired?

-- Do I buy more batteries for my headlamp while I’m in town for this resupply; or can I make it through one more stretch of trail before I change them?
+• Do I buy more batteries for my headlamp while I’m in town for this resupply?
+Or can I make it through one more stretch of trail before I need to change them?

 Each time he faced these binary options, he’d inevitably make the wrong choice.
 He’d flip the coin and lose… 100% of the time.